 - Bunnings: DIY style shop, similar to B&Q in the UK.
-Excellent for camping supplies or if you’re caravanning around Australia as it has a huge selection of outdoors furniture, BBQs, tarpaulins, Gazebos and eskies/cool boxes.
+Excellent for camping supplies or if you’re caravanning around Australia, Bunnings has a huge selection of outdoor furniture, BBQs, tarpaulins, Gazebos and eskies/cool boxes.

-- Camping World / Tentworld: More specific to camping than the stores above, if you’re looking for a more niche item or for an Australian proof tent, this is where to find it.
+- Camping World / Tentworld: More specific to camping than the stores above, if you’re looking for a more niche item or for an Australia-proof tent, this is where to find it.